On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Introduction

-Despite its simplicity, the dimension-counting DoF metric is coarse since it only characterizes the pre-log factor of the capacity when the channel gains are bounded while the signal-to-noise ratio~(SNR) goes to infinity.
-As a result, it fails to capture the disparity of the channel strengths among users, and thus provides little information on the system behavior for different channel realizations.
-To account for the relative strength of the channel coefficients, one can let the channel gains of different links grow with the SNR polynomially with different exponents, and the resulting capacity pre-log is called the generalized DoF~(GDoF).
-Finally, if a transmission scheme achieves the capacity to within a constant gap for \emph{any} channel realization, we call the scheme \emph{constant-gap optimal}.
-Therefore, we have the following progressive improvements on the capacity approximation~\cite{davoodi2017transmitter}:
+To account for the relative strength of the channel coefficients, one can let the channel gains of different links grow with the SNR polynomially with different exponents, and the resulting pre-log {of the achievable rate} is called the generalized DoF~(GDoF). {An even finer characterization is the \emph{constant-gap rate}, a rate that is within a constant gap to the exact achievable rate for \emph{any} channel realization.
+Indeed, since the constant-gap rate and the exact rate have the same pre-log when the SNR goes to infinity, the GDoF and DoF can also be derived from the constant-gap rate.} Therefore, we have the following progressive improvements on the {rate} approximation~\cite{davoodi2017transmitter}:

-In this work, we are interested in the constant-gap optimality of linearly precoded schemes for MIMO BC.
-Our first question is:

-By analyzing the achievable sum rate of a simple two-user multiple-input single-output~(MISO) BC, we answer the question in the negative.
-In fact, we show that linear precoding with only private messages is not even GDoF optimal.
-Indeed, the signal space of the two receivers can have a non-negligible overlap so that neither nullifying interference at the transmitter~(e.g., ZF) nor treating interference as noise could be optimal.